dpi-tta-lessons/html-css-basics/content.md

 This tells the browser to display the text in red.

 <aside>
-Using a `style` attribute works, but 'inline styles' are generally considered a code smell.
+  Using a <code>style</code> attribute works, but 'inline styles' are generally considered a code smell.
 It’s better to use CSS style rules.
 (We'll show you how soon)
 </aside>

 ## Using `<span>` to Style Part of a Sentence